Which place is cheaper, Aix-en-Provence or Avignon?

 Avignon usually gets more rain in January than Aix-en-Provence.
 Avignon gets 67 mm (2.6 in) of rain, while Aix-en-Provence receives 47 mm (1.9 in) of rain this time of the year.

 Avignon is around the same temperature as Aix-en-Provence in the spring.
-The temperature in Avignon is usually 13°C (56°F) in April, and Aix-en-Provence stays around 13°C (56°F).
+The daily temperature in Avignon averages around 13°C (56°F) in April, and Aix-en-Provence fluctuates around 13°C (56°F).

 It's quite sunny in Aix-en-Provence.
 The sun comes out a lot this time of the year in Avignon.
 Avignon usually receives less sunshine than Aix-en-Provence during spring.
 Avignon gets 218 hours of sunny skies, while Aix-en-Provence receives 245 hours of full sun in the spring.